diogovenade/ldts-snake/docs/README.md

 #### Consequences:
 The use of these patterns in the current design lead to the following benefits, besides the ones already mentioned:
-- The adherence to SOLID principles make development of new features easier and less prone to needing major structural changes.
+- The adherence to SOLID principles makes development of new features easier and less prone to needing major structural changes.
-- It is easier to work with separate menus in a clearer and safer ways due to the fact they each belong to a separate class.
+- It is easier to work with separate menus in a clearer and safer way due to the fact they each belong to a separate class.

 ### State Structure